Learn about peer conferences

 Most professional conference planners want to be responsible for large conferences–the bigger the conference the more lucrative and the greater the resulting professional status.
 Traditional conference organizers have a vested interest, therefore, in creating the biggest conference possible, a motivation that is not necessarily aligned with the best interests of attendees.

 If, instead, we focus on attendees’ best interests, a question then arises: How big should a conference be?
 We’ve seen that competing size-sensitive factors drive participant interactions.
 As the number of attendees increases, potential group knowledge and perspectives increase, but interactivity between participants decreases.
 If we are looking for the maximum amount of useful interactivity, then, ideally, we’ll want to have just enough attendees to provide a useful amount of group expertise and experience.

 I think it’s significant that, without prompting, a third of the people I’ve interviewed about their conference experiences said that they preferred small conferences.
 When I ask them what they mean by small, they invariably give me the figure of under a hundred attendees.
 I’ve been surprised and pleased by how well the peer conference format adjusts to the people present, whether there are 20 or 80.
 And so have the attendees.

 Am I saying that it’s impossible to create Conferences That Work with more than a hundred people?
-No. And I’m actively working to extend the ideas that drive the success of my design to larger events, by creating multiple “mini-Conferences That Work” inside larger events.
+No. It’s perfectly possible to successfully extend the design, by creating multiple “mini-Conferences That Work” inside larger events.
 The crucial point to understand, however, is that good process for making meaningful connections with others doesn’t scale.
 You can’t expect to create the same level of intimacy over a couple of days with, say, a thousand people as you can with fifty.